Octavius-Dante/Arthelais/ex_14/Readme.md

 ```
 </br>

-*Table control has by default multi record select options it can be changed as shown below*
+*Table control by default has multi record select option it can be changed as shown below*

 ```xml